 - 4 1/2 tablespoons flour, preferably cake flour

 - 2/3 cup heavy cream

 - 10 tablespoons confectioners’ sugar plus extra for sifting

 - 3 tablespoons slivered almonds

-1 Drain the cherries and reserve the juice.
+1 Prepare the cherries: Drain the cherries and reserve the juice.
 Put the cherries into a bowl with 1/3 cup of kirsch or rum and 3/4 cup of the juice from one of the cans of cherries, and let sit for at least half an hour, stirring once or twice.

-3 Whip the cream until the beaters leave light traces on the surface.
+3 Whip cream with powdered sugar and vanilla: Whip the cream until the beaters leave light traces on the surface.
 Beat in 2 tablespoons of the confectioners’ sugar and 1/2 teaspoon of the vanilla, until soft mounds form.
 Set aside.

 a.
 Beat the egg whites with a pinch of salt until they are stiff but not dry.

 b.
-Fold half of the egg whites into the cream until mixed.
+Fold half of the egg whites into the whipped cream until mixed.

 c.
-Stir 3 tablespoons of the cream and egg whites into the custard to lighten it; then fold all the custard back into the remaining cream mixture.
+Stir 3 tablespoons of the cream and egg white mixture into the custard to lighten it; then fold all the custard back into the remaining cream mixture.
 Set aside.

 d.
 Add the remaining 8 tablespoons confectioners’ sugar and 3/4 teaspoon vanilla to the remaining egg whites, and beat until glossy and the egg whites are stiff enough to hold their form when mounded on top of the custard (this may take several minutes).